 Unfortunately, difficulty with concentration and minor memory problems can often be a normal part of perimenopause, the time leading up to menopause (defined as not having a period for a year).
 The good news is that it is likely to be temporary.

 Current medical knowledge is limited as to why memory changes occur with perimenopause, and there are currently no treatments available to relieve these symptoms.
 If you are having memory problems, discuss this with your doctor.
-He or she can help manage memory problems, or may be able to provide reassurance.
+He or she can help manage memory problems or refer you to a provider who can.